-Choosing where to live in Austria is not that easy – the country’s nine states are diverse and each has its positives and negatives.
-Two biggest are Lower Austria and Styria, Vienna is the smallest one.
+Choosing where to live in Austria isn’t easy – the country’s cities and nine states are diverse, and each has its positives and negatives.
+That said, the two biggest regions are Lower Austria and Styria; Vienna is the smallest one.

-Each state has its own differences like bordering counties, culture, dialects, and food.
-Let’s focus on the city itself and what do they have to offer.
+Each state has its differences, like bordering countries, culture, dialects, and food.
+Let’s focus on the city itself and what they have to offer.
 Are you looking for a job in Austria?
 Check out our guides on in-demand jobs in Austria and how to get a job in this beautiful country.

-Vienna has been named the best city in the world for quality of living, according to a new survey.
-As a city with the highest quality of life in the world, it’s no wonder why you should think to go there in the first place.
+According to a new survey, Vienna has been named the best city in the world for quality of living.
+As a city with the highest quality of life in the world, it’s no wonder why you would think about going there in the first place.

 The capital of Austria ranks high in terms of income, jobs, health, access to services, environment, education, safety, engagement of locals, and housing.

-While living in Vienna you don’t need a car since public transportation is excellent: busses, trams and underground will bring you anywhere anytime (24-hour services on weekends).
-You can buy an annual card for 365 EUR and pay 1 EUR per day for the usage of all transportation kinds.
+While living in Vienna, you don’t need a car since public transportation is excellent: busses, trams, and the subway will bring you anywhere anytime (24-hour services on weekends).
+You can buy an annual card for 365 EUR and pay 1 EUR per day for the usage of all kinds of transportation.

-First, the rich history is represented in the architectural wonders found throughout this capital city.
+First, the rich history is represented in the architectural wonders of this capital city.
 It was influenced by many other European counties such as Italy, Poland, Germany, Hungary, and Bohemia.

-Vienna had been a home for many important in the history people, so it was a place of residence for Sigmund Freud, Beethoven and Mozart both lived here – amongst other famous intellectuals.
+Vienna had been a home for many important people in history, so it was a place of residence for Sigmund Freud, Beethoven, and Mozart both lived here – among other famous intellectuals.

-Accommodations in Vienna famous for its think parquet floors, period features, and high ceilings.
-You probably will live in the historical building for an affordable price.
+Accommodation in Vienna is famous for its parquet floors and high ceilings.
+You probably will live in the historical building and at an affordable price.